loloof64/ChessBoardComponentStencil/src/components/loloof64-chessboard-stencil/readme.md

 A chess board web component.

 * You can play legal moves for sides for which you define an human mode.
-If a side has a external mode, you must give the legal moves manually, by calling the method `playMove`
+If a side has a external mode, you must give the legal moves manually, by calling the method `playMove` or `playMoveSAN`.
 * A dialog is shown to you for choosing the promotion piece (clicking outside buttons dismiss it)
 * Events are sent when game is finished, as well as a move has been done on the board (i mean in human mode)
 * You can configure several colors: cells, coordinates, hovering cell indicator, ...